Logical Deduction Online Quiz

 Conclusions:

-I. Some bats are tigers.
+I. Some universities are pens.

 II.
-Some sumps are bats.
+Some pens are schools.

 Options: